Scholarship - Education

 In addition to the Scholarship program, the Society has supported many other educational programs.
 It has helped financially and through members' involvement the Greek Afternoon School and the Annunciation Orthodox School; it has contributed to endowments and scholarships established in the name of known professors or in subjects pertaining to Greek language and culture.
 The Society also supports and encourages initiatives and programs in major Texas universities that relate to the Greek heritage.

-The application period for the 2018 awards will
+The application period for the 2018 awards is now open.

 a list of all HPST Scholarship Recipients, 1977-2017